castwide/react-gamefic/README.md

 * `sceneComponents` - A hash identifying the component to use for each type of scene, e.g., `Activity: ActivityScene`.
 If the game includes any custom states, they can be assigned to components here.
 If a scene type is not assigned to a component, `Console` emits a warning and defaults to `ActivityScene`.
 * `outputComponent` - The component for displaying the current state and history (`Output` by default).
-* `stateImageKey` - A key in the game state that corresponds to the current scene's image.
-If an image exists, `Output` displays it via the `StateImage` component.

 ### Shared Props